top of page

 Our Story

-In March of this year, the question came to me, “What’s next?”.
-How could I help animals and make the most impact?
+In March of 2024, I was looking for a career change.
+Animals have always been my passion.
+I asked myself, "How could I help animals and make the most impact?"
 I wanted to connect animals and people and help make a difference in both of their lives.

 That’s when I decided to start my own animal rescue.
 I named it Joy’s Place Animal Rescue.
 It is named after my late mother, Joy, who shared my love of animals.
 She always enjoyed my animal rescue stories in the past and I know she is with me in spirit.
 She always said she thought we would run out of cats to get fixed through the Trap-Neuter-Return program.
 Maybe someday.

 The first cat I took in after officially starting my rescue is named Joy and she will live out her life with me.
 She had kittens the day after she came to me.
 They have all been weaned and have moved on.
 She was a scared outside cat when she came to me, and she still is.
 But she trusted me to help her give birth and take care of her and her kittens.
-I can see the trust in her eyes, and I will never betray that trust or forget it.
+I could see the trust in her eyes, and I will never betray that trust or forget it.

 That individual connection to animals is the most important thing to me when it comes to our rescue.
 If you know the animals, you can find the people they will connect with.
 Making the connection between an animal and a person and finding the right fit for both of them is the ultimate goal of Joy’s Place Animal Rescue.